amix/vimrc/sources_non_forked/vim-snippets/README.md

 [garbas/vim-snipmate](https://github.com/garbas/vim-snipmate) and cope with the minor bugs found in the engine.

-Q: Should "snipmate be deprecated in favour of UltiSnips"?
+Q: Should "snipMate be deprecated in favour of UltiSnips"?

-A: No, because snimpate is VimL, and UltiSnips requires Python.
+A: No, because snipMate is VimL, and UltiSnips requires Python.
 Some people want to use snippets without having to install Vim with Python support.
 Yes - this sucks.

 One solution would be: Use snippets if they are good enough, but allow overriding them in UltiSnips.
 This would avoid most duplication while still serving most users.
-AFAIK there is a nested-placeholder branch for snipmate too. snipmate is still improved by Adnan Zafar.
+AFAIK there is a nested-placeholder branch for snipMate too. snipMate is still improved by Adnan Zafar.
 So maybe time is not ready to make a final decision yet.

 [github issue/discussion](https://github.com/honza/vim-snippets/issues/363)